Two Uniper employees walking around a power plant

 Krummhörn

 In the Krummhörn natural gas storage facility, hydrogen storage is to be tested on an industrial scale for the first time.
 The project "Hydrogen Pilot Cavern - HPC" aims to provide information across the entire value chain on how the gas can be stored and how equipment and materials react to hydrogen.
-The commissioning of the pilot plant with a storage volume of up to 200,000 cubic meters of hydrogen is planned by 2024.
+The pilot plant with a storage volume of up to 500,000 cubic meters of hydrogen was inaugurated in 2024.
 The Krummhörn natural gas storage facility is currently not in use for natural gas, as continued operation of the storage facility is not economically viable.

 Düsseldorf

 The move of Uniper Energy Storage's corporate headquarters to Düsseldorf's “Medienhafen“ in 2019 has succeeded well in organizing the business processes of the central business units even more efficiently.
-The Float building consists of six "ice floes" that appear to float through the harbour on Franziusstrasse and provide sufficient "open space" for the offices of the Uniper Group companies.
+The Float building designed by Renzo Piano consists of six "ice floes" that appear to float through the harbour on Franziusstrasse and provide sufficient "open space" for the offices of the Uniper Group companies.

 Wien